-Eczema Prevention and Management Strategies
+Eczema Prevention Strategies

 Risk Factor Management

-• Avoid contact with dust mites: Regularly clean bedding and use dust mite-proof pillowcases and sheets.
+• Avoid contact with dust mites: Regularly clean bedding and use dust mite-proof pillowcases and sheets

-• Reduce exposure to irritating chemicals: Choose skincare products labeled "fragrance-free."
+• Reduce exposure to irritating chemicals: Choose skincare products labeled "fragrance-free"

 Lifestyle Adjustments